timtebeek/major-migrations-made-easy-slides/slides.md

 and whenever I do, I feel a bit like a time traveler.

 One moment I'm working with Java 17 and all the latest frameworks & technologies.

 And then the next, I'm thrown ten years back in time, to Java 7 or 8 and outdated frameworks.

 My assignments typically see me bring these outdated technology stacks, back up to date.

 And perhaps you face the same challenges as I do;
-at a conference like this you hear all about new framework & language features, yet back at work, you're stuck using Java 8 and JUnit 4.
+at a conference like this you hear all about new framework & language features.

+Yet back at work, you're stuck using Java 8 and JUnit 4.
 And migrating all of that by hand can seem daunting, if it ever gets priority.
 -->